rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 Figure 2a is data that was captured from an RPi 3 test unit over 24 hours to the file `/var/local/pps-jitter-distrib` by setting `jitter-distrib=enable` in `/etc/pps-client.conf` and is typical data that is easily generated on any RPi 3.

-The random component of the jitter is estimated to have about 0.67 usecs SD in Figure 2a.
-The sporadic system interrupt delays in the log plot did not extend beyond 12 usecs in this 24 hours test period.
-There were 486 of these out of 86,400 accounting for only about one half of one percent of the total samples.
+The random component of the jitter is estimated to have about 0.83 μsecs SD in Figure 2a.
+The sporadic system interrupt delays in the log plot did not extend beyond 18 μsecs in this 24 hours test period.
+There were 480 of these out of 86,400 accounting for only about one half of one percent of the total samples.

 The random component at zero in Figure 2a was expected to be a combination of randomness in the response time of the system to the PPS interrupt and flicker noise in the clock oscillator.
 This hypothesis was tested by comparing the jitter distribution in Figure 2a to the test interrupt delay distribution collected over the same 24 hour period.